 FINDING: Access ways are not proposed or required at this time.
-The criterion does not apply.
+Criteria does not apply.

 D. Future street extensions.
 Where necessary to give access to or permit future subdivision or development of adjoining land, streets shall be extended to the boundary of the proposed development or subdivision.
 Where a subdivision is proposed adjacent to other developable land, a future street plan shall be filed by the applicant in conjunction with an application for a subdivision in order to facilitate orderly development of the street system.
 The plan shall show the pattern of existing and proposed future streets from the boundaries of the proposed land division and shall include other divisible parcels within 600 feet surrounding and adjacent to the proposed subdivision.
-The street plan is not binding, but is intended to show potential future street extensions with future development.
-The plan must demonstrate, pursuant to City standards, that the proposed development does not preclude future street connections to adjacent development land.
+The street plan is not binding, but is intended to show potential future street extensions with future development does not preclude future street connections to adjacent development land.
 Wherever appropriate, street stubs shall be provided to allow access to future abutting subdivisions and to logically extend the street system into the surrounding area.
 Street ends shall contain turnarounds constructed to Uniform Fire Code standards, as the City deems applicable, and shall be designed to facilitate future extension in terms of grading, width, and temporary barricades.